GustavoFSProg/rocketseat-instaram/README.md

 - Push to your branch: `git push origin my-feature`.

 Delete your branch after the merge of your pull request is done.

-## :memo: License

-This project is licensed by MIT.
-Check [LICENSE](LICENSE.md) for more details.

 ---

-Made by UI - Components